 top of page

-An adoption home study is a family assessment completed by your Adoption Practitioner involving discussions about your motivation to adopt, experience with children, family histories and your understanding of adoption.
-Formally, this document is referred to as the S.A.F.E.
-(Structured Analysis & Family Evaluation) home study.
-Documents, references, interviews and a home visit are required.
+An adoption home study, (also known as the Structured Analysis Family Evaluation/S.A.F.E.) is an assessment completed by your Adoption Practitioner involving discussions about your motivation to adopt, experience with children, family histories and your understanding of adoption.
+Documents, references, multiple interviews and a home visit are required.

 P.R.I.D.E.
 Adoption Education

 P.R.I.D.E.
-(Parenting Resources for Information, Development & Education) is a mandatory 27-hour training that helps prospective adoptive applicants in Ontario learn to best meet the needs of adopted children.
+(Parenting Resources for Information, Development & Education) is a mandatory 27-hour training that prepares Ontario prospective adoptive applicants on how to best meet the needs of adopted children.

 There are two ways to take the training:

-• Virtually, with a private PRIDE training team focused on domestic and international adoption (as well as public adoption).
+• Virtually & live, with a private PRIDE trainer, focused on domestic and international adoption (as well as public adoption).

 • Self-directed, with the Ontario Association of Children's Aid Societies, focused on the adoption of older children in extended care.